LHeen08/Insta-Followers-Selenium/README.md

 Let it run, if you have quite a few followers and following it may take a while (refer to warning at top of README)

 ### b.
 Python on local machine
-Again if you wish to have a more neat output to a file, you need Python on your local machine (refer to Optional section in README)
+Again if you wish to have a neater output to a file, you need Python on your local machine (refer to Optional section in README)
 <br />

 It is necessary to change the connection url when running python on the local machine